 Hello from Class One!

 We are the youngest class in school and we are made up of EYFS, Year 1 and Year 2 children.
-Miss Kitchen and Mr Leeman are our class teachers and we have Mrs Walsh as our teaching assistant.
+Miss Kitchen is our class teacher and we have Mrs Walsh as our teaching assistant.

 Our Nursery has Miss Gallacher and Mrs Walsh as their Teaching Assistants.

 - Spellings are sent home weekly, the children will receive new spellings every Thursday and will be tested the following Thursday.

 - PE is every Wednesday, please ensure PE kits are in school for this.